Rosidvas/Idpa-chatbot/README.md

 # IDPA-2025-chatbot

 ## Description
 This is a public repository for the IDPA AI chatbot assistant.
-This repo will contain structure of the code including the training code and AI models.
+This repo will contain structure of the code including the training code and DL models.

 ## Dependancies
 List of required dependancies/libraries
-### ML/DL
+### Data extracting and Model training
+- Matplotlib
+- Scikit-learn
 - Tensorflow
 - NLTK
 - Numpy
 - Pandas
-### Input/Output
+### Application
 - pyaudio
 - pyttsx3
 - SpeechRecognition
--
+- Google API